kramergroup/vnc-alpine/README.md

 ## User login

-A connecting VNC client will be presented the openbox desktop of user *alpine*, which has *full* sudo'er rights.
+A connecting VNC client will be presented with a login window for the first time only.
+The default username and password are `alpine/alpine`. **Note that terminating the VNC connection is not sufficient to logout the user!**

 ### Adding Users